landing-ai/vision-agent/docs/index.md

 ### Chatting and Message Formats
 `VisionAgent` is an agent that can chat with you and call other tools or agents to write vision code for you.
 You can interact with it like you would ChatGPT or any other chatbot.
-The agent uses Clause-3.5 for it's LMM and OpenAI for embeddings for searching for tools.
+The agent uses Clause-3.5 for it's LMM.

 The message format is:
 ```json